-The Bill of Rights embodies the unsuppressable, powerful idea of freedom, which is kept alive through speech and thought.
+The Bill of Rights embodies the unsuppressible, powerful idea of freedom, which is kept alive through speech and thought.
 In closing, I will quote one of my favorite expressions of passionate commitment to this ideal.
-It was authored by the writer E.B.
-White in an essay entitled One Man's Meat.
-White first published this essay in Harpers Magazine in September 1940, before the U.S. had entered the war against Nazism and during the period of the Nazi-Soviet pact, when both the right and the left in the U.S. chose to ignore totalitarian threats to Democracy.
+It was written by E.B.
+White in an essay entitled, appropriately, "Freedom", first published in Harper's Magazine in July 1940, before the U.S. had entered the war against Nazism and during the period of the Nazi-Soviet pact, when both the right and the left in the U.S. chose to ignore totalitarian threats to democracy.
 Although White was saddened that so many of his contemporaries seemed to have lost their zeal for freedom, he maintained his own enthusiastic commitment, as well as his faith that such zeal would always be kept alive and passed on through the power of free speech and press.
-36

-For those of us who believe that the Bill of Rights is being honored in the breach during its bicentennial year, when it should be celebrated and reaffirmed, White's impassioned words provide consolatory historical perspective.
+For those of us who believe that the Bill of Rights is being honored in the breach during its Bicentennial year, when it should be celebrated and reaffirmed, White's impassioned words provide consolatory historical perspective.
 He wrote:

 I have often noticed on my trips up to the city that people have recut their clothes to follow the fashion.
-On my last trip, however, it seemed to me that people had remodeled their ideas too-taken in their convictions a little at the waist, shortened the sleeves of their resolve, and fitted themselves out in a new intellectual ensemble copied from a smart design out of the very latest page of history. . . .
+On my last trip, however, it seemed to me that people had remodeled their ideas too taken in their convictions a little at the waist, shortened the sleeves of their resolve, and fitted themselves out in a new intellectual ensemble copied from a smart design out of the very latest page of history....